sjentsch/lsjDocs/Ch14/Ch14_ANOVA2_11.rst

 | Alternative model: | ``babble ~ sugar + milk + sugar * milk`` |
 +--------------------+------------------------------------------+

-Type III sum of squares is the default hypothesis testing method used by jamovi ANOVA, so to run a Type 1 sum of squares analysis we have to select ``Type 1`` in the ``Sum of squares`` selection box in the jamovi ``ANOVA`` → ``Model`` options.
+Type 3 sum of squares is the default hypothesis testing method used by jamovi ANOVA, so to run a Type 1 sum of squares analysis we have to select ``Type 1`` in the ``Sum of squares`` selection box in the jamovi ``ANOVA`` → ``Model`` options.
 This gives us the ANOVA table shown in :numref:`fig-factorialanova16`.